-Overseas investments involve transfer of significant benefits such as:
+Overseas investment involves the transfer of major benefits such as:

 Technology & Skill